 In her computer work Leaycraft continued her exploration of the spiritual subconscious, creating surreal portraits of both men and women.
 This work was exhibited in the mid to late 1990’s and in to the 2000’s.

-Leaving electronic manipulation behind, Leaycraft now finds her images in parks, gardens, and, sometimes, her own back yard.
+Leaving electronic manipulation behind, Leaycraft now uses a 12 inch clear glass ball to produce her layered images.
+She finds her images in parks, gardens, and, sometimes, her own back yard.
 A few of her favorite places to photograph are Cylburn Arboretum, the Rehoboth Art League, the National Seashore in Provincetown, Massachusetts, and Monhegan Island off the coast of Maine.

 Ms. Leaycraft’s work is held in many public and private collections including the Baltimore Museum of Art, the Metropolitan Museum, and the MOMA.
 She has exhibited widely, and received grants and awards, including a Maryland State Arts Council Individual Artist Award.

-Ms. Leaycraft resides in Baltimore, Maryland with her husband, Dan, and a cat.
+Ms. Leaycraft resides in Baltimore, Maryland with her husband, Dan, and one cat.